wardenenv/warden/docs/configuration/magento2-testing.md

 For more information about Debugging MFTF - please follow the [Magento Functional Testing Framework](mftf.md) section.
 The process of debugging is based on VNC connection to the Chrome instance.

+You can connect to Chrome session with `warden vnc` command.